 You might be wondering, “What's wrong with that?”

 Well, there’s a list of reasons why, but one major issue in focus is that you could risk offsetting all the positive perceptions the new hire has of your company from their pre-onboarding phase by that one negative feeling in their onboarding experience.
 This is what The Gottman Institute calls the 5:1 Magic Ratio.
-This means, it only takes 1 negative interaction to cancel out 5 positive interactions.
+This means it only takes one negative interaction to cancel out five positive interactions.

 Giving someone the cold shoulder is never the way to go.

-So, how can we provide a better employee onboarding experience to improve new hire retention?
+How can we provide a better onboarding experience to improve new hire retention?

 By design thinking, we mean the systematic process of applying human-centric techniques to solve business problems with creative and innovative methodology.
 Where art meets science.
 In simple terms, it’s an approach aimed at creating solutions by addressing people’s needs.